Baháʼí 7: Charges and trial

+The case was heard by Judge Mohammad Moghisseh in Branch 28 of the Revolutionary Court.
+The defence team was led by the Nobel Peace Prize laureate Shirin Ebadi, who said she and her colleagues were given the case file only after the 18-month investigation had closed and were allowed a single meeting with their clients in prison beforehand.
+Ebadi described the charges as baseless and politically motivated, and said the proceedings did not follow Iran's own laws.
+In March 2009 the U.S. Senate recorded that Ebadi had been denied all access to the prisoners and their files.

 On 7 August 2010, the Revolutionary Court in Tehran convicted the seven Baháʼí of crimes including "espionage for Israel", "insulting religious sanctities" and "propaganda against the system," and sentenced them to 20 years imprisonment.
 In response, Amnesty International called for their immediate release, describing the verdict as "a sad and damning manifestation of the deeply-rooted discrimination against Baha'is by the Iranian authorities."

-In September 2010, an appeal court acquitted the seven Baháʼí of some of the charges, including espionage, and consequently, their sentences were reduced to 10 years.
-In March 2011, however, Iranian authorities reinstated the 20-year sentences.
+In September 2010 the seven were told that an appeal court had acquitted them of some of the charges, including espionage, and that their sentences had been reduced to ten years; they were never given a written copy of either verdict.
+In March 2011, judge Mohammad Movahedi Azad (later Prosecutor-General) reinstated the 20-year sentences.
+Each ultimately served ten years, under Article 134 of the Islamic Penal Code, which allows a prisoner convicted on several counts to serve only the longest of the sentences.

 Completion of prison terms

 On September 18, 2017, Mahvash Sabet was released from prison.
 Two days later Senator John McCain commented on being unified with the Baháʼís on her release and condemning her imprisonment.
 During her imprisonment, Sabet wrote many poetry books that were smuggled out and published.
 She is an acclaimed writer and a poet.

 On October 31, 2017, Fariba Kamalabadi was released "after completing a 10-year prison sentence.
 Her release follows that of Mahvash Sabet, a teacher, poet and also a former member of the group, the Yaran (or friends) ...
 Five other members of the group remain in jail...".

+Behrouz Tavakkoli was released in early December 2017, and told the Center for Human Rights in Iran that he had been refused furlough for the whole of his ten years.
+On 19 March 2018, Vahid Tizfahm, an optician from Tabriz and at 44 the youngest of the seven, became the sixth to be released.

 On March 17, 2018, then 85-year-old Jamaloddin Khanjani was released, "...the oldest of the seven, is the fifth to be released since September 2017...".

-On December 21, 2018, Afif Naeimi became "...the last of seven imprisoned former leaders of the country's Baha’i minority" to be released from prison.
+On 20 December 2018, Afif Naeimi became the last of the seven to be released.
+The Baháʼí International Community said Naeimi, then 56, had serious health problems and often received inadequate treatment in custody, and that the authorities did not count the time he spent on hospital furlough towards his sentence, which extended his detention by months and made him the last of the group to go free.